huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

      (the security and privacy implications of this are discussed in later sections).

- 2. Long-lived connections over which multiple DNS transactions are performed, generating the sustained traffic required to benefit from advanced recovery features.
+ 2. Long-lived QUIC connections over which multiple DNS transactions are performed, generating the sustained traffic required to benefit from advanced recovery features.

- 3. Mapping of each DNS Query/Response exchange to a separate stream, to mitigate head-of-line blocking.
+ 3. Mapping of each DNS Query/Response transaction to a separate stream, to mitigate head-of-line blocking.

 These considerations will be reflected in the mapping of DNS traffic to QUIC streams in (#stream-mapping-and-usage).

-## Development of QUIC protocols and API
+## Development of QUIC Protocols and API

 QUIC is defined as a layered protocol, with application specific mapping layered on top of the generic QUIC transport.
 The only